Valley Public Radio Timeline

 1999 - Endowment opportunities are expanded to include Legacy Society, Project Development, Music Library, Technology Projects, General Endowment, and Entrepreneurial Opportunities.

-2002 - FM89 begins live web streaming on the Internet, providing 24-hour access to its programs from any computer.
+2002 - KVPR begins live audio streaming on the Internet, providing 24-hour access to its programs from any computer.

-2004 - FM89 launches the E-Newsletter, keeping subscribers up to date on programming and events.
+2004 - KVPR launches the E-Newsletter, keeping subscribers up to date on programming and events.

 2005 - KVPR replaces the old broadcast antenna at Meadow Lakes.

-2011 - FM89 launches "Classics All Night" overnight music programming for the first time.
+2011 - KVPR launches "Classics All Night" overnight music programming.

-2012 - The station begins producing local news reports during All Things Considered.
+2012 - The station begins producing local newscasts during All Things Considered.

 2015 - KVPR breaks ground on a new 10,000 square foot broadcast center in Clovis in May.

-2016 - KVPR moves into completed broadcast center.
+2016 - Valley Public Radio moves into the newly completed broadcast center.